varnishcache/varnish-cache/doc/sphinx/users-guide/devicedetection.rst

 clients with small screens and on high latency networks, or to provide a streaming video codec that the client understands.

-There are a couple of strategies on what to do with such clients:
+There are a couple of typical strategies to use for this type of scenario:
-1) Redirect them to another URL.
+1) Redirect to another URL.
-2) Use a different backend for the special clients.
+2) Use a different backend for the special client.
-3) Change the backend requests so the usual backend sends tailored content.
+3) Change the backend request so that the backend sends tailored content.

-To make the examples easier to understand, it is assumed in this text that all the req.http.X-UA-Device header is present and unique per client class that content is to be served to.
+To perhaps make the strategies easier to understand, we, in this context, assume that the `req.http.X-UA-Device` header is present and unique per client class.

 Setting this header can be as simple as::